Watch a Group of Boaters Panic When They Realize a Mountain Lion Is Swimming After Them

 Mountain Lion Overboard!

 The clip starts with an amazingly scenic shot of a river flanked by forests.
 This is a perfect habitat for mountain lions (also called cougars) and you may expect to see one peering from behind a tree.
 What you probably don’t expect is to see one swimming towards your boat when you are peacefully fishing.
 Yet, that is exactly what happens.
 At one point, the mountain lion seems to be intent on climbing aboard but then suddenly changes its mind.
-The animal’s approach causes a fair amount of panic amongst the humans on the boat with cries of “GO!”
+The animal’s approach causes a fair amount of panic among the humans on the boat with cries of “GO!”

 It is not as unusual as you may think to see mountain lions swimming, even though they are a member of the Felidae family which also contains the domestic cat who are notoriously fearful of water.
 There are several reports and videos online of them swimming.
 This is because they are very adaptable predators and will do what it takes to get prey.
 They hunt deer and deer are good swimmers so mountain lions follow them.
-Also, they hunt several water-based animals including otters, seals and sea lions.
+Also, they hunt several water-based animals including otters, seals, and sea lions.

 A mountain lion (Florida panther) drinking from a watering hole